ENG101AVC/AVC-Code/README.md

 - [ ] Rhaz: Keep up to date on weekly tasks
 - [ ] Jacob: Robot moving in a straight line
 - [x] Andrew: Complete AVC-Code README.md
-- [ ] Mitchel: Work out how to open Quadrant One gate with Networking
+- [ ] Mitchell: Work out how to open Quadrant One gate with Networking
 - [ ] Theo: Study CAD
 - [ ] Julius: Showing up